What Really Happened to the Class of '65?

 What Really Happened to the Class of '65? is a 1976 non-fiction book by Michael Medved and David Wallechinsky.
 The authors were members of the senior class at Palisades High School in affluent suburban Los Angeles, California, which had been the focus of a 1965 Time magazine cover story on “Today’s Teenagers.”
 A decade later, the authors interviewed and wrote about 32 members of the class, including themselves, about their lives in high school and after.
 Among the chapters on each individual, the book interspersed thematic chapters of recollections on the Kennedy Assassination, Graduation, the Sexual Revolution, the Draft, and Confrontations.
 It concluded with an account of the 10th class reunion in 1975.
 One of the first profiles of the “Baby Boomer Generation,” the book was a best-seller.

 A quasi-sequel written solely by Wallechinsky, Midterm Report Class of '65 (1986), also published as Class Reunion '65: Tales of an American Generation (1987), takes up the story twenty years after graduation.
-This time Wallenchinsky drew on interviews with 1965 high school graduates nationwide.
+This time Wallechinsky drew on interviews with 1965 high school graduates nationwide.
 In the 28 individuals selected for the book, he particularly noted the profound impact of the Vietnam War on their lives.
 Two of those interviewees were Claudine Schneider, who had become a Republican member of Congress from Rhode Island, and President Jimmy Carter's son Jack.
 Recollections of Manuel Lauterio, who presumably died January 8, 1973, in a helicopter in Vietnam, were recounted by his wife and family.
-For his concluding chapter, Wallachinsky wrote a “midterm report” on his generation, assessing whether they had thus far left the world in a better condition than they found it, and compared it with the “midterm” and “late-term” reports he wrote on his parents’ generation, the Class of 1935.
+For his concluding chapter, Wallechinsky wrote a “midterm report” on his generation, assessing whether they had thus far left the world in a better condition than they found it, and compared it with the “midterm” and “late-term” reports he wrote on his parents’ generation, the Class of 1935.